 - And almost all things are by the law purged with blood; and without shedding of blood is no remission."

-Would we say we are 'dipped' with the Holy Spirit?
-God washes or cleanses us with the Holy Spirit, not dips or immerses.
-This is the cleaning or washing of God that has everything to do with Salvation.
-It's about making clean spiritually, not about Church tradition of dipping or immersion.
-That is not to say that immersion cannot be an acceptable way to baptize, it is to say that it is not the 'only' or 'most Biblical' way to baptize, as unfortunately is so often postulated.
+Would we use the word to say we are 'dipped' with the Holy Spirit?
+No, that would be improper because God washes or cleanses us with the Holy Spirit, not dips or immerses us.
+This baptism in the Holy Spirit of God has everything to do with the cleansing of regeneration.
+It's about making us clean spiritually, not about a church tradition of dipping or immersion.
+That is not to say that immersion cannot be a perfectly acceptable way to baptize, it is to say that it is not the 'only' or 'most Biblical' way to baptize.
+Unfortunately, this position is so often postulated by some Christians.

-When we consider if water can wash away the sins of anyone, the answer is a resounding, no. And so how could the amount of water used be a qualifier when water is simply a token?
-Thus a cup, a tub full, or a river is not the point.
-Water or H²0 is not the Holy Spirit of God, which is the point.
-As Hebrews 9:21-22, and all through the Bible, it is so clearly illustrated.
+The fact is, water is not spiritually salvific.
+When we consider if water can wash away sins, the answer is a resounding, no. Thus how could the amount of water used in a ceremonial sacrament be a qualifier when it is simply a token of the true?
+In God's eyes, whether one is washed by sprinkling, washing in a cup of water, a tub, a river or a ocean is not the point.
+The washing of H²0 is not the point, the washing of the Holy Spirit of God is.
+In Hebrews 9:21-22, and all throughout the Bible this is clearly illustrated.

 - "that He might sanctify and cleanse it with the washing of water by the Word."

-Does that mean water baptism?
-Not at all!
-The water we are born of is not H²0, but Pure water which comes from the new birth, whereby we being regenerated are washed clean from the stain of sin.
-And the truth be known, when we carefully study scripture, we most often see this symbolism of cleansing in sprinkling, not in immersion.
+This cleansing water by the word is the birth water of the Spirit, the only water than can sanctify and cleanse so that we might enter the Kingdom of God.
+Literal water does not cleanse that one may enter the Kingdom, nor does it sanctify, but the washing of the Spiritual water is something far superior than physical water.
+The water we are born of is not H²0, but the pure water that comes from the new birth, whereby we are regenerated clean from the stain of sin.
+And truth be known, when we carefully study scripture, we most often see this symbolism of spiritual cleansing in sprinkling, not in immersion.
 For example:

 - "..except a man be born OF WATER and of The Spirit, he cannot enter the Kingdom of God."